-This site was developed to document the beginning of Skateboarding in huge cement Pipes, pioneered in the late 1970's at the famous "Desert Pipes" in Arizona by many people.
-IF I get enough interest in this project, I may run some limited edition POSTERS.
-If you would like to publish, or purchase prints of these photos, or have questions about my other photography
+This site was developed to document the beginning of Skateboarding in huge cement Pipes, pioneered in the late 1970’s at the famous “Desert Pipes” in Arizona by many people.

 I have lost contact with many of my old friends over the years, we have all moved on to other places and hopefully happy new lives.
 I hope this site brings back some memories of those radd days of our youth, shredding the Desert Pipes.
 Not many skaters could afford cameras back then, and video cameras were almost unheard of for the average skater, so not much has survived over the years.
 I dug through my personal collection so I could share these images with all the friends I skated with, because many of us will never forget the feeling of skateboarding in the giant pipe sections, or flying through a downhill Pipeline.

-We miss you all, Rest In Peace
+We Miss You All, Rest In Peace

 The Desert pipes were built as part of the Central Arizona Project, a series of canals built to bring water from the Colorado River to irrigate the desert.
 Wherever the canals had to cross a river or major wash, they put in the monster cement pipes.
-The project was funded by Big Bro, and the CAP canals were built by the Bureau of Reclamations.
+The project was funded by Big Brother, and the CAP canals were built by the Bureau of Reclamations.
 Barging construction sites for skateboarding terrain was risky, but worth it (I am not endorsing any illegal activity, well maybe).